ajtowns/taproot-review/week-1.md

 ## Misc

+If you want to chat on Slack, there's an [invite site](https://bitcoin-review-slack-invite-site-automationd766.azurewebsites.net/) available for this project.

+Please see the [suggested study groups](study-groups.md) for some other people to talk to!

-Reminder, the first Q&A sessions are on ##taproot-review on the Freenode IRC network at Tue 1900 UTC (America/Europe/Africa) and Thu 0200 UTC (America/Asia/Oceania).
+The first Q&A sessions are on ##taproot-review on the Freenode IRC network at Tue 1900 UTC (America/Europe/Africa) and Thu 0200 UTC (America/Asia/Oceania).
 In different timezones these are:

  * Tue 05 Nov 11:00 -0800 Los Angeles
  * Tue 05 Nov 14:00 -0500 New York